LibrePlan/libreplan/doc/src/technical/howto-start-development-with-intellij-idea.rst

 * Then leave all by default

-* Then choose your JDK(SDK), 1.7 strongly prefered
+* Then choose your JDK(SDK), 1.7 strongly preferred

 * Then define project name or leave default name

+* Make "mvn clean install" in command line

 Configure project to run